-- Buy Food Locally – Foods that are grown local, travel less.
+One of the easiest ways to reduce your carbon footprint are to simply buy foods that are grown local and travel less.
 Not only is this better for the environment but it also says a lot about the quality of your food.
 Produce that travels 10 miles is certainly fresher than produce that travels 1,000 miles.
 Many grocery chains now partner with local farmers to provide a wide variety of locally grown fruit and vegetables.